Sithila-Sihan-Somaratne/awarjana-supabase/DEPLOYMENT_GUIDE.md

 **Next Steps**:
 1. Share the URL with your team
-2. Create admin and worker accounts
+2. Create admin and employer accounts
 3. Start processing orders
 4. Monitor for any issues
 5. Iterate and improve!